 Thermal Efficiency, or the ability to convert energy available in the fuel to Horsepower.
 In a standard engine, less than 30% of the heat we create during combustion becomes measured horsepower.
 The other 70% gets lost to the cooling system and out the exhaust pipe.
 Anything we can do to shift these losses to our favor will result in more power.

 WHAT TO EXPECT DURING THE COURSE:

-We will address issues related to each of these efficiency subjects over a 3 day period while we carefully assemble a high-rpm, drag-race competition engine.
+We will address issues related to each of these efficiency subjects over a 3 day period while we carefully investigate a high-rpm, drag-race competition engine.

 We will have in-depth discussions combined with hands-on exercises designed to provoke students to think outside the normal accepted standards of engine building.

-While building the engine we will explore ways to maximize airflow, increase thermal efficiency and reduce drag starting from a bare block and analyzing each and every component as we inspect and assemble it into the engine.
+While examining the engine selection process we will explore ways to maximize airflow, increase thermal efficiency and reduce drag starting from a bare block and analyzing each and every critical component in the system.